complexsystemslab/project_ideas/project_ideas.md

 Building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
 This would apply a probabilistic programming model to infection data from different sources.

+This would be an explainable AI model for a complex model of a physical system.

 ### Project idea 7